 I’d say being an avid “researcher” is one of my strengths and weaknesses.
 A strength because I make really informed decisions.
 And a weakness because I do not make a decision quickly.
-I spent hours upon hours reading up on things and researching the “best baby gear.”
+I spent hours upon hours reading up on things & researching the “best baby gear.”
 It turns out there are about a million “baby gear lists” out there.
 And I’m about to throw you one more.
-Because what’s one million and one, amIright?
+I did all the research so you don’t have to.

-Now, two children and almost 4 years into Mamahood, I can definitely say that my greatest resource on everything related to baby gear and babies and kids and Momming is…other Mamas.
-My fellow Moms.
+With two children and 5+ years into Motherhood, I can definitely say that my greatest resource on everything related to baby gear & baby registry & babies & kids & Momming is…other Mamas.
 Why?
 Because we’re living it all day every day.
-We know shit.
+We know stuff.
 And we keep it real.

-Without further adieu, C’MON MAMA’s Baby Gear Must-Haves…that you won’t find on other lists.
-(Of course, some of it’s on other lists, because there are universal no-brainer items that I can’t leave off).
+(Of course, some of it’s on other lists, because there are universal no-brainer baby gear items that I can’t leave off).
 But a lot of baby gear items on this list are things I never saw on any list but learned about from my fellow Mamas or my own trial & error.

 I’m going to put this in order of age(ish).